-Recipient/Vendor Relationship Determination: that the st ate progr ased on t am p analyzed for each relationship with a non-state organization where it has been determined provides state financial assistance (i.e. is a State Project) and the non-state organization is not uestions above.
-This relationship may be evidenced by, but not limited to, a contract, on.
-1. Does State law or legislative proviso create the non-state organization to carry out this State Project?
+Recipient/ Recipient/Vendor Relationship Determination: The following should be analyzed for each relationship with a non-state organization where it has been determined that the state program provides state financial assistance (i.e. is a State Project) and the non-state organization is not exempt based on the questions above.
+This relationship may be evidenced by, but not limited to, a contract, agreement, or application.
+YES NO 1.
+Does State law or legislative proviso create the non-state organization to carry out this State Project?
 2. Is the non-state organization required to provide matching resources not related to a Federal Program?
 3. Is the non-state organization required to meet or comply with specified State Project requirements in order to receive State resources?
 (State Project requirements include laws, rules, or guidelines specific to the State Project such as eligibility guidelines, specified types of jobs to be created, donation of specified assets, etc. Specified State Project requirements do not include procurement standards, general guidelines, or general laws/rules.)
 4. Is the non-state organization required to make State Project decisions, which the State agency would otherwise make? (e.g. determine eligibility, provide case management, etc.) 5.
 Is the non-state organization's performance measured against whether State Project objectives are met? (e.g. number of jobs to be created, number of patients to be seen, number of disadvantaged citizens to be transported, etc. Performance measures may or may not be related to State performance-based budgeting.)
 If any the above is yes , there is a recipient/subrecipient relationship and the non-state organization is subject to the FSAA.
 Otherwise the non-state organization is a vendor and is not subject to the FSAA.